amrios/z370-g_vanilla/README.md

 * SSDT-EC-USBX
 * SSDT-PLUG

 Note that if you use SSDTTime, you will only get SSDT-EC.
-You can just use the sample file provided, there are no modifications needed.
+You can just use the generic sample file provided, there are no modifications needed.

 ## Annotated Steps
 You should follow [OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide) and use this guide to supplement.